A Study of Posterior Stability for Time-Series Latent Diffusion: Introduction

 In summary, our paper makes the following contributions: \begin{itemize}

-\item We provide a solid impact analysis of \textit{posterior collapse} and introduce \textit{dependency measures}, showing that the problem will reduce latent diffusion to VAE in theory and the latent variable has a vanishing impact on the time series generation in practice;
+\item We are the first to systematically study \textit{posterior collapse} in latent diffusion, introducing the technique of \textit{dependency measure} (Sec.~\ref{sec:dep measure}) for analysis.
+We show that the problem renders latent diffusion as inexpressive as a simple VAE (Sec.~\ref{sec:expressiveness study}) and the latent variable also loses control over time series generation in this case (Sec.~\ref{sec:empirical studies});

-\item We present a new framework that improves the design of time-series latent diffusion.
-Specifically, our framework gets rid of the risky KL-divergence regularization, permits an expressive prior distribution, and has a sensitive decoder to the latent variable;
+\item We present a new framework (Sec.~\ref{sec:proposed method}) that improves upon time-series latent diffusion, which eliminates the risky KL-divergence regularization, permits an expressive prior distribution, and features a decoder that is sensitive to the latent variable;

-\item We perform extensive experiments on multiple real-world time-series datasets, showing that our framework has no symptoms of posterior collapse (e.g., \textit{dependency illusion}) and significantly outperforms the baselines in time series generation.
+\item We have conducted extensive experiments (Sec.~\ref{sec:main text experiments} and Appendix~\ref{appendix:all extra experiments}) on multiple real time-series datasets, showing that our framework exhibits no symptoms of posterior collapse (or \textit{dependency illusion}) and significantly outperforms previous baselines.

 \end{itemize}

 We will publicly release our code upon paper acceptance.